mipearson/webpack-rails/README.md

 ### Production Deployment

-Add `rake webpack:compile` to your deployment step.
-It should run at around the same time as `assets:precompile`.
+Add `rake webpack:compile` to your deployment.
+It serves a similar purpose as Sprockets' `assets:precompile` task.
+If you're using Webpack and Sprockets (as we are at Marketplacer) you'll need to run both tasks - but it doesn't matter which order they're run in.

 ## TODO